Marshxan/ZuZu/README.md

-# BTMC Discord Bot
+# ZuZu Discord Bot

-BTMC is a GeneralPurpose discord bot
+ZuZu is a GeneralPurpose discord bot

-## Wanna make BTMC your own?
+## Wanna make ZuZu your own?
 Create a directory then copy the updater directory into it.
 So the tree looks like so:

 ```